 It can both help in realizing one’s worth as well as one’s mistakes.

 I would suggest you ask this question playfully!
-This will indicate the area which your client is avoiding and not want to speak about.
+Our findings show that this will indicate the area which your client is avoiding and not want to speak about.

 Probably he is either hesitating or he simply doesn’t want you to enter that space.
 Now it’s your job to find a clever way to figure it out.